h2oai/tutorials/DriverlessAI/natural-language-processing-tutorial-sentiment-analysis/natural-language-processing-tutorial-sentiment-analysis.md

 - What is Bring Your Own Recipe
 - What is recipe?
-- Types of DAI open-source recipes available
+- Types of Driverless AI open-source recipes available
-- How to upload the recipes into DAI as raw URL’s and .py files
+- How to upload the recipes into Driverless AI as raw URL’s and .py files
-- Compared the final models of the experiments that were run with custom recipes to DAI’s default settings experiment
+- Compared the final models of the experiments that were run with custom recipes to Driverless AI’s default settings experiment